PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 old/new body AST after function-name normalization, and repeat the existing focused, branch, optional-boundary, and one sequential zero-SWAP artifact control.
 Do not create a pull request.

+## Mean/HardSigmoid/MulAdd ownership extraction: completed state

+The corrected 496-line owner is now in `passes/mean_hardsigmoid_muladd_layout.py`.
+The lowerer imports it under the historical private pass alias and retains a two-line private wrapper.
+Its single syntactic call inside the QLinear/Mean/Concat recovery sequence and the two ordered runtime boundaries are unchanged.
+No dispatch, match, mutation, statistic, cleanup, or retry logic was generalized.

+After normalizing only the function name, the complete old lowerer owner and new module owner have identical ASTs; both function bodies are 496 lines.
+The focused contract now also executes the owner and lowerer wrapper on deep copies and compares complete ModelIR fingerprints and statistics.
+Architecture tests fix the module owner, wrapper dispatch, producer/consumer scans, constant read/ write, public-output and Mean-axis source order, direct insertion/deletion, prune, and one production call.
+Whole-lowerer Ruff retains exactly the same eight pre-existing findings and gained no unused import from the move.

+Validation completed as follows:

+- normalized old/new owner AST: exact;
+- focused owner/wrapper and architecture selector:
+  `14 passed, 243 deselected in 0.63s`;
+- changed-file branch regression: `569 passed in 23.93s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.29s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+YuNet INT8 was executed strictly sequentially at commit `7ce7c658` and after the ownership move.
+Both runs passed `-cotof` with `max_abs=0`, zero process- tree SWAP, and durations of 6.290 and 5.215 seconds.
+Internal pass metrics are identical.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON files differ only in output-directory and temporary-file paths.

+Changed files are the new owner module, lowerer import/wrapper, focused owner- wrapper fixture, architecture ownership gate, and three branch documents.
+Public API, CLI, artifacts, successful rewrite order/statistic, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, inventory the next raw source-order helper before editing it.
+Fix its match/guard/rewrite contract, mutation order, all production positions, and the shortest sequential non-SWAP control first.
+Do not assume positive owner evidence, do not start a broad corpus sweep, and do not create a pull request.